Most people struggle with the decision to get a divorce or end an unmarried partnership.

 For couples who do repair their love after infidelity, they must, at some point, leave the issue in the past.
 However, a long process is necessary before you can consider infidelity to be water under the bridge.

-Someone who wants to bury what happened quickly may never resolve the problems that led to the cheating in the first place.
+Someone who wants to bury what happened quickly may never resolve the problems that led to cheating in the first place.

 9. Spouse Does Not Focus on Relationship